dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 ## Interrupt Handler Stub

-Since an interrupt handler uses the same general purpose registers as the code that was interupted, we'll need to save and then restore the values of those registers, otherwise we may crash the interrupted program.
+Since an interrupt handler uses the same general purpose registers as the code that was interrupted, we'll need to save and then restore the values of those registers, otherwise we may crash the interrupted program.

 There are a number of ways we could go about something like this, we're going to use some assembly (not too much!) as it gives us the fine control over the cpu we need.
 There are other ways, like the infamous `__attribute__((interrupt))`, but these have their own issues and limitations.
 This small bit of assembly code will allow us to add other things as we go.